Pork Roll and Scrapple step into the ring. The ultimate breakfast showdown.

 While the two appear practically identical, their ingredients do make a difference when it comes to taste.

-Pork Roll tends to be sweeter and less spicy than Scrapple which contains more sage and savory seasoning versus the smokier notes of Pork Roll.
+Pork Roll is usually sweeter and less spicy than Scrapple which contains more sage and savory seasoning versus the smokier notes of Pork Roll.

 In addition, they differ in terms of texture as most Pork Rolls are much firmer than Scrapple and can actually be sliced into pieces rather easily.

-As you can see, deciding between them depends on personal preference and desired flavor profile.
+As you can see, deciding between them depends on personal preference and desired flavor.

 No matter which variety you choose, pork roll or scrapple will surely give as much protein-packed energy boost to kick off your day.